Tsemaye/Tsemaye/README.md

 - Hi there!
-I'm Charis, an MSc Data Science student passionate about unraveling insights from complex datasets.
+I'm Charis, a Data Analyst and MSc Data Science student passionate about unraveling insights from complex datasets.
 - Proficient in Python, SQL, Tableau, Excel, and currently learning Machine Learning and Deep Learning.
 - Explore my portfolio showcasing projects like:
   - Fraud Detection Model and Deployment